 You can also add notes directly to each SEO change to record how those changes made or didn’t make a difference to your content rankings.
 That way, you will know whether you should implement those changes on other blog posts.

-Just hover over the line item and click ‘Add Note.’
-Then, a box will appear above the SEO change, and you can simply type your note there.
+Simply hover over the line item and click ‘Add Note.’
+A box will then appear above the SEO change, and you can simply type your note there.

-And you can click on the ‘Compare’ link to compare the changes made between the two revisions.
+You can also click the ‘Compare’ link to compare the changes made between the 2 revisions.

 This helps you visualize your changes and ultimately determine whether or not they actually help boost search ranking results.